Scorpio-2410/MoodMovies/README.md

 Summary:

 This project was an enriching experience that showcased the power of modern full-stack development using ASP.NET and React.
-It emphasizes teamwork and the practical application of development principles, making it a comprehensive solution for real-world scenarios.
+It emphasises teamwork and the practical application of development principles, making it a comprehensive solution for real-world scenarios.